Robiamado/Complete-Data-Handler/README.md

 # Complete Data Handler

-*_This version is outdated and no longer supported.
-Please consider using version 2.0 instead.
+*_This version is outdated please consider using version 2+ instead.
 This version is kept just for operators support management._*

 ## Introduction